McVay Rock State Recreation Site

 McVay Rock State Recreation Site is a scenic rocky beach a few miles south of Brookings near the Oregon-California border.

-The state park combines a manicured grassy area and a developed dog park with rough gravel and a coarse sand beach full of basaltic lava formations, towering cliffs, and sea stacks.
+The park combines a manicured grassy area and a developed dog park with a rough gravel-and-coarse-sand beach featuring basalt lava formations, towering cliffs, and sea stacks.

-The short and steep trail from the parking area leads to the shore.
-The only amenity here is an outhouse restroom.
+A short but steep trail leads from the parking area to the shore.
+The only amenity is a vault restroom.

-At the low tide, an extensive shoreline opens up so you can walk to the Winchuck River mouth to the south.
-At the minus tide, you can also walk all the way to Sporthaven Beach to the north.
-Be mindful of the tide level to avoid being stranded on your way.
+At low tide, an extensive shoreline opens, allowing you to walk south toward the Winchuck River mouth.
+During minus tides, you can also walk north to Sporthaven Beach.
+Always be mindful of tide levels to avoid being stranded.

-The name of this place comes from a massive McVay Rock nearby.
-Sadly, it was destroyed for fill rock and gravel, but the name remains.
+The site is named after the massive McVay Rock that once stood nearby.
+Although it was destroyed for fill rock and gravel, the name remains.

-McVay Rock State Recreation Site is a fantastic place for hiking, picnicking, nature viewing, whale watching, surf fishing, clam digging, and overall enjoying the beach life.
+McVay Rock State Recreation Site offers hiking, picnicking, nature viewing, whale watching, surf fishing, clam digging, and classic South Coast beach exploration.

 McVay Rock Beach - Agate Hunting

-McVay Rock Park is a highly productive rockhounding area thanks to the gravel bars and Chetco River.
-You can find cool rocks for your collection year-round!
+McVay Rock Beach is a productive rockhounding area, thanks to gravel bars influenced by the nearby Chetco River.

-In addition to agates, you can find brecciated jaspers, quartz, petrified wood, sea glass, and beautiful nephrite jade.
+Other finds include brecciated jasper, quartz, petrified wood, sea glass, and occasional nephrite jade.

 McVay Rock Beach - Tidepool Watching